 Our journey by waggon was not by any means a smooth one; and "George," although he had behaved so well during the accident, soon began to take liberties again; and at last, when about five miles from Deer Lodge, again came to a complete standstill.
 It was on the side of a low mountain, and the horse would neither go up nor down, so a regular fight ensued between him and the driver.
 "George" kicked higher and harder than I have ever seen a horse kick before-at one time over the pole, at another over the traces-but he could neither hurt the waggon nor get at the driver, who continued to whip him the whole time.
-Once the man said he would try a new dodge, and proceeded to tie a man was lynched not long ago.
+Once the man said he would try a new dodge, and proceeded to tie "George's" tail to the splinter-bar (!)-the horse doing his best to kick all the time.
+This plan did not succeed, however, for master "George" stood stock still again in the end, and would not move.
+After a very long struggle the driver was victorious, and we set off once more, presently passing the Gibbet Tree at Gold Creek, where a man was lynched not long ago.
 The water here was dirty, and we found that when this was the case it was owing to gold washings up stream.
 About ten miles from Deer Lodge we noticed a fine range of mountains to the south, which resembled the Malvern Hills in colour and shape, but on a very much larger scale.
-Later on, we had to descend an extremely steep place called Blackfoot Pass, which was very awkward to get At the bottom we came on the narrow gauge railway (Utah and Ogden Co.), which is here to form a junction with the Northern Pacific Line.
+Later on, we had to descend an extremely steep place called Blackfoot Pass, which was very awkward to get down.
+At the bottom we came on the narrow gauge railway (Utah and Ogden Co.), which is here to form a junction with the Northern Pacific Line.
 It runs from this point to Ogden in about thirty hours.
-At last, at about 9 p.m., we reached Deer Lodge, and went to McBurney's house, the time occupied in the forty-five miles' drive having been fourteen hours, including The scenery as a whole was not so good as stoppages. yesterday, but still very characteristic.
+At last, at about 9 p.m., we reached Deer Lodge, and went to McBurney's house, the time occupied in the forty-five miles' drive having been fourteen hours, including stoppages.
+The scenery as a whole was not so good as yesterday, but still very characteristic.
 Deer Lodge is situated almost in the heart of the Rocky Mountains; but I hope that other travellers desirous of reaching it may experience less trouble and knocking about than we did.
 We willingly accepted our driver's offer of procuring us other horses and another driver to take us on the remaining forty-five miles to Helena, for we did not fancy another day with "George," or with his master either.